-By the end of Year 5, most children should be able to...

-Number and Place Value: Recognise and use the place value of digits in numbers up to I million (1 000 000).
-Use negative numbers, including in contexts such as temperature.
-Round any number to the nearest 10, 100, 1000, 10 000 or 100 000.
-Read Roman numerals, including years.
-Calculations: Carry out addition and subtraction with numbers larger than four digits.
-Use rounding to estimate calculations and check answers are of a reasonable size.
-Find factors of multiples of numbers, including finding common factors of two numbers.
-Know the prime numbers up to 19 by heart, and find primes up to 100.
-Use the standard methods of long multiplication and short division. ☐ Multiply and divide numbers mentally by 10, 100 or 1000.
+By the end of Year 6, most children should be able to...
+Number and Place Value: Work with numbers up to ten million (10 000 000) including negative numbers.
+Round any number to any required number of digits or magnitude.
+Calculations: Use the standard method of long multiplication for calculations of four-digit numbers by two-digit.
+Use rounding to estimate calculations and check answers are of reasonable size.
+Find factors of multiples of numbers, including finding common factors of two numbers. ☐ Know the prime numbers up to 19 by heart and find primes to 100.
+Use the standard methods for long multiplication and short division.
+Multiply and divide numbers mentally by 10, 100 and 1000.
 Recognise and use square numbers and cube numbers.